fpellizz/EasyInstall_Oracle12c/README.md

 Questo script è stato realizzato con lo scopo di facilitare l'installazione di un Oracle 12c, senza configurazione Container DB + Pluggable DB.
 Non è più necessaria l'interfaccia grafica sul server, ne lo sbattimento di creare un utente dedicato, basta configurare pochi parametri e lo script di installazione farà tutto il lavoro sporco.

+## More info
+This script works on RHEL based distribution, or at least it should does...
+I've tested (and developed) on a CentOS 6.x

 ## Usage
 ### Download installer
 - Download the install zip archive from [Oracle](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html)
 ### Configure:
 - set the **SOURCEPATH** variable with the path in which you put the oracle zip archive for example if you copy linuxamd64_12102_database_se2_1of2.zip and linuxamd64_12102_database_se2_2of2.zip on /opt folder
 ```
 SOURCEPATH=/opt
 ```
-- set the **SOURCE1** and **SOURCE2** variables with the name of the oracle zip archive for example if you've downloaded linuxamd64_12102_database_se2_1of2.zip and linuxamd64_12102_database_se2_2of2.zip
+- set the **SOURCE1** and **SOURCE2** variables with the name of the oracle zip archive for example if you've downloaded _linuxamd64_12102_database_se2_1of2.zip_ and _linuxamd64_12102_database_se2_2of2.zip_
 ```
 SOURCE1=linuxamd64_12102_database_se2_1of2.zip
 SOURCE2=linuxamd64_12102_database_se2_2of2.zip
 ```
-- [OPTIONAL] set the **HOSTNAME** variable with the hostname or the ip address of the server in which you are going to install Oracle.
-This step is optional because, if you left empty the HOSTNAME value, will automagically replace with the output of the bash command "`hostname -f`" by the installation script .
+- `[OPTIONAL]` set the **HOSTNAME** variable with the hostname or the ip address of the server in which you are going to install Oracle.
+This step is optional because, if you left empty the HOSTNAME value, will automagically replace with the output of the bash command "_hostname -f_" by the installation script .
 If you're working on amazon for example, the script automatically will pick the private ip, and sometimes it is not a good thing.
 ```
 HOSTNAME=192.168.169.170
 #or